NashDisequilibrium/Tournament/tournament/Readme.txt

 1. All of the operations that can be done within the SQL code are done that way as this speeds up the processes.

-2. tournament.sql includes the SQL information
+2. tournament.sql includes the SQL information.
+Create database called tournament; all the tables will be inserted into the database tournament.

 3. Running tournament.sql will create the necessary tables